German Christmas Markets: Everything You Need to Know

 Undoubtedly, Germany is home to some of the best Christmas traditions in the world!

-So to those of you, Christmas markets lovers, wondering how exactly a German Christmas market looks like, what you can do, and what fun things you can experience there, this is everything you need to know about German Christmas markets!
+So to those of you, Christmas market lovers, wondering what exactly a German Christmas market looks like, what you can do, and what fun things you can experience there, this is everything you need to know about German Christmas markets!

 For some people, winter is probably the worst time of the year.
 Days get shorter, the sun briefly shines, and it’s dark already in the middle of the afternoon.

-For others, this is their favourite season.
+For others, this is their favorite season.
 They look forward to the festive music, the bright lights of the Christmas decorations, the fun winter activities, and the nice times spent at Christmas markets.

 German Christmas Market - Dresden